main menu

 Diagnosis required by a licensed medical professional

-Molluscum Contagiosum is a highly contagious viral skin infection that causes small, raised, pink or skin-colored bumps, often with a central dimple.
-While the condition can resolve on its own, it may persist or spread, requiring treatment.
+Molluscum Contagiosum is a common, highly contagious viral skin infection that causes small, raised bumps, often with a central dimple.
+These bumps are usually pink or flesh-colored and may appear alone or in clusters.

 Dermatologist applying cream to patients Molluscum